Vluuks/AndroidPractice/Week 1/Content.md

 As you can see this class does not just hold data (like the name, program and student number), it contains runnable code as well, in the form of the method `printInfo()`.
 When called, this method will print information about the student to the console.

+### The constructor
-Another important part of the class is the *constructor*.
+An important part of the class is the *constructor*.
+It is a special method inside the class that we can call to create instances of that class.
 In Java, in order to use classes like the `Student` class, they need to be instantiated before they can be used.
 The `Student` class can be seen as a blueprint.
 It exists, but before we can use the properties or methods inside, we first need to create an *instance* of the class.
 The constructor is used to do so.

 Often the constructor is used to set the properties of the class to meaningful values, in this case we want to set the values of the name, the program the student is attending and the student number.
 The constructor of the class is made with this in mind, allowing us to insert these values.

+### Parameters
+You can see in the method declaration of the constructor that it takes three parameters: two strings and an integer.

+         public Student(String aName, String aProgram, int aStudentNumber)

+When creating a method in Java, this is the way in which you specify if and which values should be passed on to that method when it is called.
 Suppose we wanted to create a new student object for the student Ada Lovelace and store it in the variable `al`:

         Student al = new Student("Ada Lovelace", "Computer Science", 61283);